da1nerd/react-app-electron-template/README.md

 ```

 That's the extent of the electron integration.
 The app does not need to be ejected or configured further to work.
-This means you can get started right away and continue receive updates for [Create React App](https://github.com/facebook/create-react-app) by updating your `react-scripts` to the latest version.

 ## Available Scripts